NeevanMohanty/OIBSIP/Airbnb_Task2_Part1_README.md

   ## Insights

-  -Missing data can significantly affect the reliability of analysis if not properly handled.
+  - Missing data can significantly affect the reliability of analysis if not properly handled.
-  -Duplicate entries can lead to incorrect conclusions and must be eliminated.
+  - Duplicate entries can lead to incorrect conclusions and must be eliminated.
-  -Consistent formatting is essential for accurate data processing.
+  - Consistent formatting is essential for accurate data processing.
-  -Outliers may represent unusual or erroneous data points and should be carefully evaluated.
+  - Outliers may represent unusual or erroneous data points and should be carefully evaluated.

   ## Recommendations

-  -It is recommended to implement proper data validation techniques during data entry to minimize missing values and ensure    data completeness.
+  - It is recommended to implement proper data validation techniques during data entry to minimize missing values and ensure    data completeness.
-  -Duplicate records should be avoided by applying appropriate constraints and validation checks to maintain data integrity.
+  - Duplicate records should be avoided by applying appropriate constraints and validation checks to maintain data integrity.
-  -Consistent data formats should be maintained across all columns to improve data processing efficiency and accuracy.
+  - Consistent data formats should be maintained across all columns to improve data processing efficiency and accuracy.
-  -Regular monitoring and auditing of datasets should be conducted to identify inconsistencies or anomalies at an early         stage.
+  - Regular monitoring and auditing of datasets should be conducted to identify inconsistencies or anomalies at an early         stage.
-  -Outliers should be carefully analyzed and treated appropriately, as they may impact the accuracy of analysis and decision-making.
+  - Outliers should be carefully analyzed and treated appropriately, as they may impact the accuracy of analysis and decision-making.
-  -Data cleaning should always be performed as a mandatory preprocessing step before any data analysis or machine learning task.
+  - Data cleaning should always be performed as a mandatory preprocessing step before any data analysis or machine learning task.

   ## Conclusion